tyecam1/tyecam1.github.io/index.md

 ## About / Contact
 - Based in Isle of Wight, UK (Europe/London)
-- Open to freelance and full-time roles in robotics, reinforcement learning, and systems engineering
+- Open to freelance and full-time roles in software, reinforcement learning, and systems engineering
 - <a href="mailto:tyecameron@hotmail.co.uk">tyecameron@hotmail.co.uk</a> · <a href="https://github.com/tyecam1">GitHub @tyecam1</a> · <a href="https://www.linkedin.com/in/tye-cam/">LinkedIn</a>